Lou Leon Guerrero

-Lourdes Aflague "Lou" Leon Guerrero (born November 8, 1950) is a Guamanian politician who has served as the 9th governor of Guam since 2019.
-She was president and CEO of the Bank of Guam from 2007 to 2017, having previously served as a senator of the Guam Legislature from 1995 to 1999 and again from 2001 to 2007.
-She is a member of the Democratic Party.
+Lourdes Aflague "Lou" Leon Guerrero (born November 8, 1950) is a Guamanian politician and former banking executive, lobbyist, and nurse who has served as the ninth governor of Guam since 2019.
+A member of the Democratic Party, Guerrero is the first woman to serve in the position.
+Leon Guerrero had served in the Guam Legislature from 1995 to 1999 and again from 2001 to 2007.
+From 2007 to 2017, Leon Guerrero was president and CEO of the Bank of Guam.